wilblack/lilybot/server/README.md

 **bot_roles** - a list of roles in the set {"router", "bot", "controller"}.
 The router role is for non tinternet connected use. the controller role is for user interfaces usually  with a web or mobile app.

+#### Commands

-A typical cammand will have the following JSON structure.
+A typical command will have the following JSON structure.

 ```
   {"command":"",